-- In person: for residents, patients or their relatives via the staff / site directors,... for staff via the staff representative / management. - By telephone: via telephone numbers visible to all, to alert head office, a site or an employee representative. - By email: via the email addresses and contact page on the website, email addresses displayed at reception. - · Verified reviews: via the verified review system set up by Colisée. - Specific systems by subsidiary: for example in France (ombudsman, Conseil de vie sociale, psychologist platform), in Belgium (Securex psychological support provider).
+- In person: for residents, patients or their relatives via the staff / site directors,... for staff via the staff representative / management. - By telephone: via telephone numbers visible to all, to alert head office, a site or an employee representative. - By email: via the email addresses and contact page on the website, email addresses displayed at reception. - · Verified reviews: via the verified review system set up by Colisée. - Specific systems by subsidiary: for example in France (mediation person, Social Life Council, psychologist platform), in Belgium (Securex psychological support provider).